bblanchon/ArduinoStreamUtils/README.md

 // ...
 ```

-`loggingClient` forwards all operations to `client` and logs read operation to `Serial`.
+`loggingClient` forwards all operations to `client` and logs read operations to `Serial`.

 ⚠ **WARNING** ⚠
-If your program receives data from one serial port and logs to another one, **make sure the latter runs at a much higher speed**.
+If your program receives data from one serial port and logs to another, **ensure the latter runs at a much higher baud rate**.
 Logging must be at least ten times faster, or it will slow down the receiving port, which may drop incoming bytes.

 ### Logging read and write operations